LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Setup: Benchmarking experimentation

-Let $\Theta$ denote the space of method configuration \emph{knobs}: all controllable degrees of freedom that specify a system or a procedure (e.g., model weights, prompts/context, hyperparameters, decoding rules, tool policies, memory policies, data curation choices, or post-processing rules).
-A method configuration is $\theta\in\Theta$.
+Let $\Theta$ denote the space of tunable configuration variables; this includes all controllable degrees of freedom that specify a system or a procedure (e.g., model weights, prompts/context, hyperparameters, decoding rules, tool policies, memory policies, data curation choices, or post-processing rules).
+A single candidate \emph{configuration} is a choice $\theta\in\Theta$.
+A submitted \textit{artifact} is what you hand to the benchmark, i.e., the externally visible object that the benchmark evaluates.
+We model this via an \emph{artifact map} $g:\Theta\to\mathcal W$ and write